Filbert aphid (Myzocallis coryli)

 - azadirachtin (neem oil)-Some formulations are OMRI-listed for organic use.

 - clothianidin (Belay) at 3 to 6 oz/100 gal water.
 Use the low rate for smaller infestations or smaller trees.
-Apply no more than 0.2 lb ai/Acre per year.
+Apply no more than 0.2 lb ai/A per year.

 - diazinon (Diazinon AG 500) at 1 pint/250 to 400 gal water/A. No more than one application per season.
 PHI 45 days.
 REI 18 days.
 Washington and Oregon only.